DATA-BACKED GUIDE · UPDATED JULY 2026

 Garage conversion cost UK: turning a garage into a usable room

 Converting a garage is one of the cheaper ways to gain a room because the walls, floor and roof are already there.
-The work is mostly about insulation, a new front wall where the door was, and bringing it up to a habitable standard.
-The real prices below come from actual prices, so you can see what a garage conversion typically runs to.
+The work is mostly about insulation, a new front wall where the door was, and bringing the space up to a habitable standard rather than building anything from scratch.
+The real prices on this page show what a garage conversion typically runs to, so you can see where the money actually goes before you get a quote.

 The quick version

-- A garage conversion is usually cheaper than an extension because the main structure already exists and you are upgrading rather than building from scratch.
+- A garage conversion is usually cheaper than an extension because the main structure already exists and you are upgrading it rather than building new walls, foundations and a roof.

-- Most of the cost goes on insulation, a new front wall and window, damp proofing, heating and rewiring, not the shell.
+- Most of the cost goes on insulation, a new front wall and window, damp proofing, heating and rewiring, not on the shell itself, which is already standing.

-- Many garage conversions fall under permitted development, though you should check, especially if the garage is detached.
+- Many garage conversions fall under permitted development, though this is not guaranteed, especially for a detached garage or a house in a conservation area.

-- Building regulations sign-off is required to make the space legally habitable, covering insulation, damp and ventilation.
+- Building regulations sign-off is required regardless of planning status, and covers insulation, damp proofing, ventilation and fire safety.

 What people actually paid